In a nutshell

-- The intersection between a host of new regulatory measures and the innovation and growth of the industry is likely to keep law firms that specialise in capital markets busy.
+- The intersection between a host of new regulatory measures and the innovation within the industry is likely to keep law firms that specialise in capital markets busy.
 Reports by capital market commentators described AI, tech, automation and data mining as integral to the future of capital markets but noted that security concerns have prompted regulations requiring stricter standards of data use including GDPR.